Context

 A ground-up rebrand for a civil engineering giant

 In 2023, SNC-Lavalin contracted Interbrand for a ground-up rebrand.
-The result was AtkinsRéalis, a unified identity for the Canadian-headquartered global engineering and project management firm formed through the integration of SNC-Lavalin, Atkins and Faithful+Gould.
+The result was AtkinsRéalis, a unified identity for the global engineering firm formed through the integration of SNC-Lavalin, Atkins and Faithful+Gould.
 With around 37,000 employees working across many sectors in over 160 countries, AtkinsRéalis is a broad business, and the rebrand aimed to bring its many parts under a single, coherent identity.

 For context on the 2023 rebrand, see Creative Pool’s coverage.